yurovsky/yurovsky.github.io/_posts/2014-05-30-talking-to-saleae-logic16.md

 I tried implementing the worker thread using pthread (pass `-pthread` as one of the `CFLAGS` if you want to do that) and then used the "new" C++11 [std::thread](http://en.cppreference.com/w/cpp/thread/thread) in its place, either way works fine.
-You can use std::queue or a list or some other approach to buffer up data for the worker thread but whatever you choose should be thread-safe since you're dealing with an asynchronous producer and a consumer who are using the same queue.  pthread provides mutexes and semaphores
+You can use [std::queue](http://www.cplusplus.com/reference/queue/queue/) or [std::list](http://www.cplusplus.com/reference/list/list/) or some other approach to buffer up data for the worker thread but whatever you choose should be thread-safe since you're dealing with an asynchronous producer and a consumer who are using the same queue.  pthread provides mutexes and semaphores